OhioBob/Grannus-Expansion-Pack/README.md

 ﻿
 # Grannus-Expansion-Pack

-This mods is licensed by Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND
+This mod is licensed by Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND

 # Changelog: